learn-co-curriculum/react-rails-project-setup-guide/README.md

 - Created a new Rails API application
 - Configured cookies and sessions
 - Added a React frontend
+- Set up a GitHub repository
 - Configured your application for deployment
 - Tested your application locally and in production
-- Set up a GitHub repository

-From here on out, as you continue adding features, make sure to push your changes up to GitHub and to Heroku regularly, and check that your features work in the production environment as you go.
+From here on out, as you continue adding features, make sure to push your changes up to GitHub, deploy to Render, and check that your features work in the production environment as you go.

 You should also make sure to update your project's README file with details about your project.